mqttjs/MQTT.js/README.md

       ```js
         customHandleAcks: function(topic, message, packet, done) {/*some logic wit colling done(error, reasonCode)*/}
       ```
+  * `topicAliasMaximum`: representing the Topic Alias Maximum value indicates the highest value that the Client will accept as a Topic Alias sent by the Server `number`.
+It is automatically set to CONNECT property.
   * `autoUseTopicAlias`: enabling automatic Topic Alias using functionality
   * `autoAssignTopicAlias`: enabling automatic Topic Alias assign functionality
   * `properties`: properties MQTT 5.0.